apple/ml-hypersim/README.md

 ### Handling scenes and camera trajectories that have been manually excluded

-When preparing the Hypersim dataset, we chose to manually exclude some scenes and automatically generated camera trajectories.
+When preparing the Hypersim Dataset, we chose to manually exclude some scenes and automatically generated camera trajectories.
 Most of the scenes we excluded are simply commented out in our `_dataset_config.py` file, and therefore our pipeline never processes these scenes.
 However, for some scenes, we needed to run some of our pipeline in order to decide to exclude them.
 These scenes are un-commmented in our `dataset_config.py` file, and therefore our pipeline will process these scenes by default.
 There is no harm in running our pipeline for these scenes, but it is possible to save a bit of time and money by not rendering images for these manually excluded scenes and camera trajectories.

 The camera trajectories we manually excluded from our dataset are listed in `hypersim/evermotion_dataset/analysis/metadata_camera_trajectories.csv`.
 If the `Scene type` column is listed as `OUTSIDE VIEWING AREA (BAD INITIALIZATION)` or `OUTSIDE VIEWING AREA (BAD TRAJECTORY)`, then we consider that trajectory to be manually excluded from our dataset.
 If all the camera trajectories for a scene have been manually excluded, then we consider the scene to be manually excluded.
 We recommend excluding these scenes and camera trajectories in downstream learning applications for consistency with other publications, and to obtain the cleanest possible training data.